 Overall, the diverse flora and fauna of Orang Tiger Reserve highlight its importance as a conservation area, providing critical habitats for numerous species and contributing significantly to the region's ecological balance.

+By Air: Nearest Airport: The closest airport is Tezpur Airport (Salonibari Airport), located approximately 65 kilometers away from Orang National Park.
 From the Airport: After reaching Tezpur Airport, you can hire a taxi or use other available road transport services to reach the reserve.
 The journey takes about 2 hours by road.

+By Train: Nearest Railway Station: The nearest major railway station is Tezpur Railway Station, which is around 70 kilometers from Orang National Park.
 From the Railway Station: Taxis and buses are available from Tezpur Railway Station to the park.
 The road journey takes approximately 2 hours.

-From Guwahati: Orang National Park is approximately 140 kilometers from Guwahati.
+By Road: From Guwahati: Orang National Park is approximately 140 kilometers from Guwahati.
 You can drive or hire a taxi.
 The journey takes about 3-4 hours, depending on road conditions.
+From Tezpur: The park is about 70 kilometers from Tezpur.
+The road journey takes around 2 hours.
+From other nearby cities: Well-connected roads lead to the park, and you can use state transport buses, private buses, or taxis to reach the destination.

-Once you arrive in the vicinity, local transport options such as taxis, auto-rickshaws, and buses are available to take you to the entry gates of Orang National Park.
+Local Transport: Once you arrive in the vicinity, local transport options such as taxis, auto-rickshaws, and buses are available to take you to the entry gates of Orang National Park.